Keeping the Lights On and the Gas Flowing

 Bill payment support

-We are introducing the Energy Network Relief Package to take the pressure off household and small business energy bills for eligible customers.
-Until 30 June 2020, we will be working with retailers to waive or defer our portion of your electricity bill.
+The Energy Network Relief Package can help take the pressure off household and small business energy bills for eligible customers.
+Until 31 January 2021, we will be working with retailers to waive or defer our portion of your electricity bill.

 To find out whether you could be eligible, contact your electricity retailer.